 I have a high metabolism, that means, the food that I eat gets converted into energy at a faster rate and hence doesn’t get converted into fat.
 So, however much I eat, multiple times in a day, it hardly shows!

-With time, I realised I needed to make changes in my lifestyle, my diet and my perception about myself.
+With time, I realized I needed to make changes in my lifestyle, my diet and my perception about myself.

 The various asanas and the Suryanamaskars helped me achieve the kind of flexibility and suppleness I needed.
 I could feel my body getting toned, my skin getting healthier and me getting trimmer and curvier from being stick thin.